RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 #### Connect to the RAK4270

-In this document, a RAK4270 Module is used as example case.
+In this document, a RAK4270 Module is used as an example case.
 Use a USB to TTL converter to connect to the module.

-1. Connect the RAK4270 to serial port of a general-purpose computer (e.g.: USB port) using an USB to TTL module (3.3v), as shown in the Figure 1.
+1. Connect the RAK4270 to a serial port of a general-purpose computer (e.g.: USB port) using a USB to TTL module (3.3v), as shown in **Figure 1**.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/1.module-connection.png"